Axway/amplify-central/content/en/docs/integrate_with_central/_index.md

 title: Integrate with Amplify Central
 linkTitle: Integrate with Amplify Central
 weight: 300
-description: "What you need to know to try Amplify Central APIs and build your own integrations. "
 ---
-## Introduction

 Amplify Central is built using the API-first pattern, then CLI, and lastly UI.
 Because of this, you can use Amplify Central APIs to build your own integration patterns.

 ## Amplify Central APIs definition and usage